 - Strategy: 20 minutes (45 minutes on Sunday)

 - Watch, study and make notes of a video in the Strategy Course on Tiger Chess, or in the Members’ Clinic series on the same site

 - I did not specify this as a separate aspect in my study plan overview, but will make a post about what I do here, later.

 - Tactics and Visualisation only: 20 minutes

-- Play OTB competitive game: Around 3 hours if it goes to the flag, which it often does.
+- Play Over The Board competitive chess game: Around 3 hours if it goes to the flag, which it often does.

 - Endgame: 30 minutes only